 Until now.
-Thanks to a partnership with the Deadwood Historic Preservation Commission, the Silverado-Franklin Historic Gaming Complex is embarking on a restoration of the parapet and flag pole that has been missing for at least 70 years.
-The new parapet will be a close replica of the original, and will be built from matching cast stone, brick, and fiberglass.
+Thanks to a partnership with the Deadwood Historic Preservation Commission, the Silverado-Franklin Historic Gaming Complex has completed a restoration of the parapet and flag pole that had been missing for at least 70 years.
+The new parapet is a close replica of the original, and is built from matching cast stone, brick, and fiberglass.

 Stone, Devoted to the Quarrying and Cutting of Stone for Architectural Uses, Volume 26.
 May 1903.

 The Gold Belt Cities: Deadwood & Environs.
 1988.